If you or a loved one are struggling, we can help! Call us today at (855) 722-6926

 For people who struggle with chronic pain or severe pain after surgery, prescription opioids can provide much-needed relief.

 However, people who abuse these drugs for a long period of time can quickly become addicted.
 While these drugs can cause a variety of health problems when abused, opioids and weight loss are tightly linked.
-Our Delaware drug and alcohol treatment center is sharing more information about the effects of opioids and why they cause weight loss.
+Our Milford Rehab Center is sharing more information about the effects of opioids and why they cause weight loss.

 What Are Opioids and What Do They Do?